Wasps emerge from their hibernation in spring and begin to set up new nests, reaching peak activity levels during the warm summer months.

 If you’re experiencing any of these symptoms and they’re not going away or you think they’re unusually severe - see a doctor online now.

-Our GPs can examine the affected area, discuss your symptoms and provide tailored treatment advice to help clear up the problem quickly.See a Doctor
+Our GPs can examine the affected area, discuss your symptoms and provide tailored treatment or advice to help clear up the problem quickly.Book appointment now

 Wasps operate in annual cycles and after a nest has produced new queens, it begins to decline.
 At this stage, worker drones will venture off on their own to find food sources and some of their favourites include the sweet treats we enjoy in summer.